JujuAdams/Bento/docs/0.2/Tech-Input.md

 ## Directional (keyboard, gamepad)

 Directional input generalizes keyboard and gamepad input.
 Unlike pointer navigation modes, Bento's virtual cursor cannot move freely.
-Instead, the cursor will jump between elements that have been marked as buttons (which you can do with `GuiSetButton()`).
+Instead, the cursor will jump between elements that have been marked as buttons (which you can do with `BentoSetButton()`).
 You can push the cursor between buttons by using `BentoInputDirectional()`:

 ```gml
 if (BentoUsingKeyboard())